astriskit/asset-manager/README.md

 # Project: asset-manager

-UI to show various assets such as ETFs, MFs, etc. of an individual
+UI to show various assets such as ETFs and MFs.

+---

+### Notes

+- Data is mocked in `src/data.ts`.
+- Stack has typescript, react-js, redux, redux-toolkit, redux-saga, antd-ui;
+- Live at :

 ---